luxedo/esb/README.md

 `esb` generates two dashboards.

-1. A section in README.md to place a summary of the solutions;
+1. A section in `README.md` to place a summary of the solutions;
-2. The file REPORT.md with detailed data on solution attempts and timing;
+2. A section in `REPORT.md` with detailed data on solution attempts and timing;

 > ⚠️ Both files are editable and can be modified manually, except for the section in
 > between the tags `<!-- Do not delete ...`.